iurev/shooter/readme.md

 - you can run AWSD
 - random generated landscape colors (grass, water, sand)
 - shoot around you with colorful bullets
+- kill monsters
+- monsters can kill you
 - you cannot swim

 # Screenshot